DerHirschi/AX25_POPT/README.md

   - Certain traffic or connections can be redirected to a file
   - Certain connections can be redirected to a TCP-Server
   - Certain connections can be redirected to a TCP-Client
+  - Certain connections can be redirected to a Serial Device
 - Filetransfer
   - YAPP
   - AutoBin